kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 | `anthropic/claude-3.5-sonnet` | Mar 2025 | 19 | 0 | 0 | 0 | $0.0074 | 25x |
 | `google/gemini-2.0-flash` | Mar 2025 | 19 | 0 | 0 | 0 | Free tier | N/A |

-For tasks like this that are based on simple text extraction, it could be worth pushing this task down to even smaller (and practically free) open source models that are self-hosted, to make it even more cost-effective.
+> "Reports mild nausea after morning dose.
+Denies diarrhea.
+Blood sugar levels stable."

+In the above example, _all_ the LLMs tested were able to correctly (and reproducibly) detect negation, i.e., "_denies_" means that the patient _did not_ experience diarrhea, and this side effect was excluded from the output.
+A more extensive evaluation test suite can be created this way using BAML to understand the capabilities of smaller, cheaper models on these kinds of tasks.

 ## Conclusions

 Let's digest the key takeaways from this post, because we've covered a lot!

+First, LLMs have long been viewed as "unreliable" and untrustworthy in their outputs, and the task of extracting structured data from unstructured data has long been entrusted to rule-based (or more recently, NLP-based) systems.
+By providing the LLM prompt a _schema_ and a _type system_, as we did in [BAML](https://www.boundaryml.com/), we are able to solve a non-trivial structured data extraction task from an image with a single prompt.
+The quality of the results were more than acceptable, and the cost was tiny relative to the amount of development effort.
+Granted, the results aren't perfect, but for any real-world use case, it's helpful to build an initial pipeline this way, learn how the prompt affects the output, and iterate on your ideas this way.
+You'd be surprised how good modern LLMs are at a variety of tasks, especially when prompted the BAML way!

+By processing _images_ of PDF data (rather than the PDFs themselves[^5]), the approach shown in this post minimizes the need for custom pre/postprocessing code on the client side.
+The BAML prompts themselves are concise, readable, maintainable, most importantly, _testable_.
+Using BAML, it was very easy to rapidly iterate on the prompts and build an understanding of various LLMs' performance on the task.

-The power of graphs and graph databases is quite clear from this exercise, where we are able to bring together separate datasets cohesively into a single database, enabling users to ask complex queries about drugs, patients, and side effects.
+From a Kuzu perspective, the benefits of using LLMs alongside graphs and graph databases have been made abundantly clear in this post -- we are able to bring together separate datasets cohesively into a single knowledge graph, enabling users to ask complex queries about drugs, patients, and side effects.
 Hopefully, this gets you thinking about how to structure your own data as a graph!

-We've seen how to effectively leverage the power of modern multimodal LLMs (via BAML) to extract structured data from unstructured data for the purposes of populating a Kuzu graph database.
-By processing images of PDF data (rather than the PDFs themselves[^5]), the LLM-based approach minimizes the need for extensive pre/postprocessing code on the client side because we can leverage the power of modern multimodal LLMs.
-BAML plays a key role in ensuring that the outputs from LLMs are structured and align with predefined graph schema that we need for Kuzu, while also enhancing the developer's ability to iterate and thoroughly test the prompts themselves (not just the outputs).

-From an evaluation standpoint, we defined 4 metrics based on set operations to gauge the quality of the LLM's structured outputs for image and text extraction, and found that even small and low-cost models like `openai/gpt-4o-mini` can often perform as well as much larger models in extracting data from images, offering a cost-effective solution without compromising on performance.
+Evaluation is an important step when developing with LLMs, and we defined 4 metrics based on set operations to gauge the quality of the LLM's structured outputs for image and text extraction, and found that even small and low-cost models like `openai/gpt-4o-mini` can often perform as well as much larger models in extracting data from images, offering a very cost-effective solution without compromising on performance.
-The results obtained here can definitely be improved further with some prompt engineering and preprocessing of the data.
+The results obtained here can definitely be improved further with some prompt engineering and pre/postprocessing.
-For this study, we focus too much on optimizing those steps, but those are things you can try out yourself!
+For this study, we didn't focus too much on optimizing these steps, but you can try this workflow out yourself, even using open source models!

 Now that we have a graph to work with in Kuzu, in an upcoming blog post, we will show how to use BAML to build a **Graph RAG chatbot** on top of the Kuzu database.
 More experiments and evaluations in Text-to-Cypher and